 D. The reports noted in Recital C set forth the nature and extent of the contamination that is located on the Restricted Property.
 These reports confirm that contaminated {{soil and/or groundwater and/or surface water and/or sediment}} as defined by Chapter 62-780, Florida Administrative Code (F.A.C.), exist{s} on the Restricted Property.
 Also, these reports document that the groundwater contamination does not extend beyond the Restricted Property boundaries, that the extent of the groundwater contamination does not exceed 1/4 acre, and the groundwater contamination is not migrating. {{Be sure this is accurate to the particular site.
 If not, briefly summarize what is correct.
 This language is included as it is the most common DRC under Risk Management Option (RMO) II; however, RMO III does contemplate contamination beyond the source property boundaries, which would require agreement by the adjacent property owners to put an DRC on their properties as well.
 If there is no groundwater contamination, state where the contamination remains, such as soil or sediment, and where the contamination is located.
 In the case where a Conditional Site Rehabilitation Completion Order (Order) will not be issued immediately after the recording of the DRC, state which contamination will be addressed by the restriction in addition to which contamination will continue to be remediated (i.e., “This declaration imposes restrictions on the area of soil contamination.
 While groundwater should not be utilized, groundwater remediation is on-going, and it is unknown at this time whether a long-term restriction on the use of the groundwater will be required.”)
 Additionally, this document should NOT be used to indicate which parties are or are not liable for the contamination.}}

-{{If the criteria for direct exposure were met using average soil contaminant concentrations calculated based on a 95% Upper Confidence Limit (UCL) approach and subdivision of the exposure units (EUs) needs to be prohibited, the following paragraph should be added: “The criteria for direct exposure of contamination in the soil was based upon an average soil contaminant concentration calculated using a 95% Upper Confidence Limit (UCL) approach with an exposure unit (EU) of {{insert size of unit}} pursuant to Rule 62-780.680, F.A.C.
-Therefore, the Restricted Property may not be subdivided into parcels smaller than {{size}} without prior written approval from FDEP Division of Waste Management.”
-See also paragraph 6 below.}}.

 E. It is GRANTOR’s and FDEP’s intent that the restrictions in this Declaration reduce or eliminate the risk of exposure of users or occupants of the Restricted Property and the environment to the contaminants and to reduce or eliminate the threat of migration of the contaminants.